Mount St. Mary's University: Frederick campus

 The Frederick campus is a satellite campus of The Mount that is located in Frederick, Maryland, about 20 mile south of the main Emmitsburg campus.
 All classes are held in the evening to accommodate working adults.
 Students can study in master's degree and graduate certificate programs.
 There are four undergraduate degree programs that are designed specifically for working adults: B.S. in business, B.A. in criminal justice, B.S. in elementary education, and B.S. in human services.
 Most courses are offered in five or eight-week sessions, instead of traditional 15-week semesters.
-Classes meet once each week, from 6-9:30 p.m.
+Classes meet once each week, from 6 to 9:30 p.m.
 Sessions run on a year-around schedule.

 Academics

+Undergraduate admissions

+In 2024, the university accepted 79.6% of undergraduate applicants, with those admitted having an average 3.36 GPA.
+Mount St. Mary's University does not require submission of standardized test scores.
+The university is a test optional school and those submitting test scores had an average 1040–1250 SAT score (22% submitting scores) or average 19–25 ACT score (2% submitting scores).

+Rankings

-Mount St. Mary's University was named one of the top 25 best regional universities by U.S. News & World Report's Best Colleges 2015.
-The Mount was selected 22nd out of 130 schools in the Regional Universities-North Division.
-Additionally, the Mount ranked #3 for best colleges for veterans in the north region.
+In 2024, Mount St. Mary's University was ranked tied for #69 out of 178 Regional Universities North by U.S. News & World Report.
+The Mount was also ranked #24 in Best Value Schools and #48 in Best Colleges for Veterans.